 What kind of jobs can I anticipate after graduation?

 A musical theater major can lead to a career as an actor, singer, musician, dancer, choreographer, director or self-enrichment teacher.
 We prepare graduates to perform in musical theater productions through training in acting, singing, and dancing, as well as experience working with choreographers and directors.
-Our graduates are developed into performs that are a triple threat – with skills in singing, dancing, and acting that give them a leg up at auditions and as part of casts.
+Our graduates are developed into performers that are a triple threat – with skills in singing, dancing, and acting that give them a leg up at auditions and as part of casts.